-- Students must select, in consultation with the Economics Department, a minimum of three and no more than five additional units, as follows: - ECON 2202 and 2 1⁄2 units of economics at the 3000 level, or three units at the 3000 level.
-Note that ECON 3342 and ECON 4408 (Methodology) are strongly recommended;

-- Students who elect to take more than eight economics units must choose at least one additional unit at the 3000 level. - In addition, students must also fulfill all general university requirements for the Bachelor of Arts advanced major as listed on page 77.
+- Students must select, in consultation with the Economics Department, a minimum of four and no more than six additional units, as follows: - a) ECON 2202 and three and a half units of economics at the 3000 level, or four units at the 3000 level or above.
+Note that ECON 3342 and ECON 4408 are strongly recommended; - 3.
+In addition, all students must pass MATH 2208 and 2209 as part of the requirements. - 4.
+In addition, students must also fulfill all general university requirements for the Bachelor of Arts advanced major as listed on page 79.